 Last Day of Being 57!

-Here is a fine photo of me enjoying the last day of my year long celebration!
+Here is a fine photo of me, enjoying the last day of my year long celebration!
 I've got my childhood skates key around my neck and my Grinnell College sweatshirt on!

 Wood Rackets and Broken Strings!

 They were game, so after the courts cleared, I dragged out the rackets and we had some fun.
 No serious tennis was played, but I had a good time swinging that heavy old thing and running around in my deck shoes!

 Thanks Beth and Susan!